 There is a Safeguard the Children (STC) Committee in each parish which helps to implement the objectives of the USCCB “Charter for the Protection of Children and Young People.”
-The Archdiocese of Los Angeles has produced an informative brochure entitled "Working Together" that provides resources on how to prevent abuse and provides information on reporting child abuse.
-You can find it along with more information about the policies and activities of the Archdiocese of Los Angeles in “Protecting Our Children" at www.lacatholics.org/departments-ministries/protecting-children/ .
+The Archdiocese of Los Angeles has produced an informative brochure entitled "Working Together" that provides resources on preventing abuse and information on reporting child abuse.
+You can find it along with more details on the policies and activities of the Archdiocese of Los Angeles in “Protecting Our Children" at https://lacatholics.org/protect/.

 You can also read the monthly bulletin put out by the Archdiocese of Los Angeles at: www.lacatholics.org/did-you-know/

-Safe Environment - The Archdiocese and our parish community stand resolute in our commitment to report allegations of sexual misconduct to law enforcement, support victim-survivors and protect children and the vulnerable.
+Safe Environment - The Archdiocese and our parish community stand resolute in our commitment to reporting allegations of sexual misconduct to law enforcement, supporting victim-survivors, and protecting children and the vulnerable.

-Through the Safeguard the Children Program, St. Mark works to maximize the efforts of the Archdiocese by educating and making adults more aware of healthy ways children and adults interact with each other.
+Through the Safeguard the Children Program, St. Mark works to maximize the Archdiocese's efforts by educating and making adults more aware of healthy ways children and adults interact.

 Requirements for Parish Clergy, Staff, and Volunteers at St. Mark

-- All volunteers, clergy, and staff, regardless of whether they work with or around children in any way, are required to attend a VIRTUS session, “Protecting God’s Children” adult awareness training session.
+- All volunteers, clergy, and staff, regardless of whether they work with or around children, must attend a VIRTUS, “Protecting God’s Children,” adult awareness training session.

-- Any volunteer who supervises or is perceived to supervise children in any way is required to submit to a background check in the form of fingerprinting by the Archdiocese of Los Angeles.
+- Any volunteer who supervises or is perceived to supervise children must submit a background check in the form of fingerprinting by the Archdiocese of Los Angeles.
 You can sign up for free for LiveScan fingerprinting.

 - Parish staff are required to submit to a background check in the form of fingerprinting by the Los Angeles Archdiocese.

-- All St. Mark School, Religious Education, and Teen Confirmation Preparation students will take part annually in the” Empowering God’s Children” or other approved safe environment education program.
+- All St. Mark School, Religious Education, and Teen Confirmation Preparation students will participate annually in the” Empowering God’s Children” or other approved safe environment education program.